 Regular amphetamine-based stimulants are often misused for recreational, rather than medical purposes.
-Delayed-release preparations, on the other hand, have a much lower abuse potential.
+Delayed-release preparations, on the other hand, have much lower abuse potential.

 Firstly, the slower onset of the drug’s “good effects” means that they are less attractive to potential abusers, who typically look for more immediate gratification.

-Secondly, because of the way they are manufactured, delayed-release medications are more difficult to use an alternate ways for which they were not intended – injecting or snorting.
+Secondly, because of the way they are manufactured, delayed-release medications are more difficult to use alternate ways for which they were not intended – injecting or snorting.

 Non-stimulant drugs may also be a good option for certain patients with ADHD.
 The biggest downside to this route, however, is that certain of these medications have a more gradual positive effect than do stimulant medication.
 In general terms, some of these are less effective than stimulant medications, so their use should be considered on a case-by-case basis.

 Anytime there is a co-occurrence of a mental/behavioral disorder and an addiction, the challenge that arises is how to effectively treat both disorders simultaneously.
 Focusing on one before the other will result in an incomplete recovery that can actually trigger a relapse and reoccurrence of symptoms.